Upcoming Labs & Events

 $2,444 per person

-During registration, you may nominate a qualified living expert or designate someone to receive your sponsored ticket.
+During registration, you may nominate a qualified living impact expert or designate someone to receive your sponsored ticket.
+Student participants can receive volunteer hours for participation in the program.

-Re/Designing Trust in Action Labs: Education
+Re/Designing Trust in Action Lab: Education

-Educators, administrators, and youth advocates: The trust gap between institutions and communities is growing—and students are paying the price.
+Educators, administrators, and youth advocates, the trust gap between institutions and communities is growing—and students are paying the price.
 In a time of growing mistrust among students, families, educators, and institutions, the Re/Designing Trust in Action Lab provides a transformative space for education leaders, students, and families to rebuild what has been broken.

 Example Trust Redesign Opportunities in Education: